 A ten to twenty-minute walk can bring you to the winding Salmon River, or the small boat harbor, busy every high tide.
 The Land Legacy "Nagoonberry Trail" begins about 20 minutes away, a winding trail through fields and forest frequented by birds, moose, and bears.
 The sandy ocean beach is about a 30-minute walk, where you can relax, walk endlessly, see shorebirds, eagles, and ravens.
 Fish or fly fish off the dock itself.
 This is where daily fishing tours and whale watching tours leave the float next to the ferry dock (Look forward to seeing humpback whales feed at nearby Point Adolphus, and perhaps see orcas, sea lions, sea otters, and many birds).
-The Alaska Marine Highway ferry makes trips to Hoonah, Juneau, and Pelican weekly.
+The Alaska Marine Highway ferry makes trips to Hoonah, Juneau, and Pelican.

 Consider Spirit Walker: independent kayaking with guides leaving daily from Gustavus beach; or choose Glacier Bay Sea Kayaks, renting kayaks daily or for trips, with guides both in Gustavus and in Bartlett Cove at Glacier Bay National Park.

-Each morning taxis and busses take visitors to the Glacier Bay National Park, where a 150-person tour boat travels the 65-mile glacial fjords up to incredible tide water glaciers and back by late afternoon.
+Each morning taxis take visitors to the Glacier Bay National Park, where a 150-person tour boat travels the 65-mile glacial fjords up to incredible tide water glaciers and back by late afternoon.
 Expect the unexpected on this ranger-interpreted trip of a lifetime.